 The Programme Administrator will forward these interim reports to the Utility Regulator.
-Scheme variations should be reported, at the time they occur, in accordance with Section 4.5.
+Scheme variations should be reported, as soon as they are required, in accordance with Section 4.5.

 5.2 Scheme Completion Reporting

 Once a scheme is completed, Primary Bidders are required to complete a postimplementation form (see Appendix 3) which must be submitted together with other documentation to the Programme Administrator by 1 July.